otahina/ExcellaCare-Planner-Hackathon-JunctionX/README.md

 For simplicity, we made few assumptions:

 - timetable only shows 5 days.
-- Treatment should be done every day constantly except for emergency case.
+- Treatment should be done every day constantly unless there is an emergency.

 </details>